 Stellarium – best quick planning reference

-Stellarium is my favorite quick and easy way to work our what’s going to be in the night sky tonight and in the near future.
+Stellarium is my favorite quick and easy way to work out what’s going to be in the night sky tonight and in the near future.

 For example, this screenshot shows that from my location around 01:50 tonight, part of the Milky Way core and the planet and Saturn will be visible in the southern skies:

 Photographer Ivan Slade outlines how he used Stellarium to help him capture the Milky Way in this piece.
 He says,

 “For the actual Milky Way orientation and times I use Stellarium, which allows you to lock in a location, date and time to view the location of the Milky Way and other sky objects.”

-It has useful functionality such as being able to turn on and off the atmosphere (light pollution) for where you are, the landscape, grids and lines, and the stars constellations.
+It has useful functionality such as being able to turn on and off the atmosphere (light pollution) for where you are, the landscape, grids and lines, and the constellations of the stars.